sandialabs/spack-manager/docs/user_profiles/developers/developer_tutorial.md

 Multiple specs can be added in a given environment but for the demo we will only have one.

 Next we will create a develop spec.
-Typically all of the packages that spack will install will be cached away inside spec and the contents of the builds are not readily available or modifiable.
+Typically all of the packages that Spack will install will be cached away inside spec and the contents of the builds are not readily available or modifiable.
-However, a develop spec is one where you can control the source code location and when you make changes to it spack will do an incremental build.
+However, a develop spec is one where you can control the source code location and when you make changes to it Spack will do an incremental build.

-We can choose to let spack clone the git repo for us by running
+We can choose to let Spack clone the git repo for us by running

 ```
 spack develop nalu-wind@master